BackyardOGT/MLP-CW2/README.md

 #### Higher priority

-* O - taking invalid actions in evaluation callback, maybe bc tf.where?
+* O - taking invalid actions in evaluation callback, fixed by using separate eval env
 * O - check seeding is repeatable
 * ? - Get running on MLP server
 * T - Implement which pick which player starts based on cards- see onitama rules